Read Intego’s latest articles about macOS ransomware.

 So the question here is whether this Mac threat is serious or not.
 So far, it is simply a proof-of-concept of the actual encryption part of the malware; it still needs to be bundled with a well-disguised Trojan horse that will effectively deliver the payload.
 We know that many Mac users have been taken in by Trojan horses in the past couple of years, so the threat is certainly real, but there is no reason to fear this new malware as of yet.

-Here’s an example of a dialog from this proof-of-concept, asking users to enter a code to unlock their Mac:
+A dialog box from this proof-of-concept app asks users to enter a code to unlock their Mac.

 to lock the user into a certain application or disable certain functionality normally available in the operating system.

 Apple describes this system in a technical note.
 What the proof-of-concept is showing is nothing more than a front-end to this kiosk feature.
 No files are being encrypted, nothing is done to the actual operating system other than launching an application that implements this kiosk system.
 This does not exclude, of course, that a future version of this ransomware may exist using this kiosk tool in conjunction with other code that could, say, encrypt files.
 But for now, this proof-of-concept is simply a clever tool by a developer who’s read Apple’s developer documentation.

 Nevertheless, the fact that this issue is being discussed is a serious reminder that Macs will eventually be targeted by such threats.
 As we have seen in recent years, malware writers port some of their threats from Windows to Mac.
 Ransomware is something that we have not seen in the wild yet, but with the current discussions on certain forums it is highly likely that we see some in the near future.